H4ppy-04/urban-cli/docs/source/contributing.md

 This project is formatted using the [Black](https://pypi.org/project/black/) code style.
 All formatting is followed as stipulated in python's pep documentation.
 [Black](https://pypi.org/project/black/) is not a part of `requirements.txt` and as such, needs to be installed manually.
 Installation is fairly straightforward and is typically done as follows.
+Please refer to the [refactoring guide](refactoring_guide.md) for more information on formatting and refactoring.

 ```sh
 exec python -m pip install --user black